Pranaydeepk/Blog/content/Journal/Death Journal/2024/April/Memento Mori - 2024-04-09.md

 **3. Tomorrow's Plan (The Kidnapper's Demand)**

->Task 1: Conduct a comparison of the two different models after executing 1000 simulations in SWAT-CUP.
+>Task 1: <mark style="background: #CACFD9A6;">Conduct a comparison of the two different models after executing 1000 simulations in SWAT-CUP.</mark>

->Task 2: Summarize the findings by stating that the inclusion of Water Impoundment Structures has enhanced the simulation results.
+>Task 2: <mark style="background: #CACFD9A6;">Summarize the findings by stating that the inclusion of Water Impoundment Structures has enhanced the simulation results.</mark>

 >Task 3: > Schedule a meeting with my guide to discuss the nuances and progress of the project.